John Tyler: House petition of impeachment

 Shortly after the tariff vetoes, Whigs in the House of Representatives initiated that body's first impeachment proceedings against a president.
 The congressional ill will towards Tyler derived from the basis for his vetoes; until the presidency of the Whigs' archenemy Andrew Jackson, presidents rarely vetoed bills, and then only on grounds of constitutionality.
 Tyler's actions were in opposition to the presumed authority of Congress to make policy.
 Congressman John Botts, who opposed Tyler, introduced an impeachment resolution on July 10, 1842.
 Botts levied nine formal articles of impeachment for "high crimes and misdemeanors" against Tyler.
 Six of the charges against Tyler pertained to political abuse of power, while three concerned his alleged misconduct in office.
 Additionally, Botts called for a nine-member committee to investigate Tyler's behavior, with the expectation of a formal impeachment recommendation.
 Clay found this measure prematurely aggressive and favored a more moderate progression toward Tyler's "inevitable" impeachment.
-Botts's resolution was tabled until January when it was rejected by a vote of 127 to 83.
+Botts's resolution was tabled until January 1843 when it was rejected by a vote of 127 to 83.

 A House select committee headed by John Quincy Adams, an ardent abolitionist who disliked slaveholders like Tyler, condemned Tyler's use of the veto and assailed his character.
 While the committee's report did not formally recommend impeachment, it clearly established the possibility, and in August 1842 the House endorsed the committee's report.
 Adams sponsored a constitutional amendment to change both houses' two-thirds requirement for overriding vetoes to a simple majority, but neither house approved it.
 The Whigs were unable to pursue further impeachment proceedings in the subsequent 28th Congress—in the elections of 1842, they retained a majority in the Senate but lost control of the House.
-On the last day of Tyler's term in office, March 3, 1845, Congress overrode his veto of a minor bill relating to revenue cutters—the first override of a presidential veto.
+On the last full day of Tyler's term in office, March 3, 1845, Congress overrode his veto of a minor bill relating to revenue cutters—the first override of a presidential veto.

 Tyler was not without support in Congress, including fellow Virginia Congressman Henry Wise.
 A handful of House members, known as the "Corporal's Guard", led by Wise, supported Tyler throughout his struggles with the Whigs.
-As a reward, Tyler appointed Wise U.S. Minister to Brazil in 1844.
+As a reward, Tyler appointed Wise as U.S. Minister to Brazil in 1844.